-- 1. The stream, pond, lake, and riparian area water resource goals, policies, and guidelines in the Management Plan shall not apply to those portions of the main stem of the Columbia River that adjoin the Urban Areas.
+- 1. The water resource goals, policies, and guidelines in the Management Plan shall not apply to those portions of the main stem of the Columbia River that adjoin the Urban Areas.
 The Gorge Commission will rely on the applicable federal and state laws to protect those portions of the Columbia River that adjoin the Urban Areas.
-These policies are not intended to impede or preventaffect or modify implementation of treaty-reserved rights and other rights of the four Columbia River treaty fishing tribes, in their ceded lands and aboriginal territories. - 2.
-Proposed uses adjacent to streams, ponds, and lakes should shall preserve an undisturbed buffer zone that is wide enough to protect aquatic and riparian areas.
-Low-intensity uses may be allowed outright in streams, ponds, lakes, and their buffer zones.
-Uses with no practicable alternative that may affect water quality, natural drainage, or wildlife habitat may be allowed in streams, ponds, lakes, and their buffer zones, subject to compliance with guidelines for the protection of scenic, natural, cultural, and recreation resources and the approval criteria in this section. - New uses that are not water-dependent or water-related shall may be allowed in streams, ponds, lakes, and riparian areas if they are in the public interest and less environmentally damaging practicable alternatives do not exist. - 4.
-Practicable measures shall be applied to minimize unavoidable impacts to streams, ponds, lakes, aquatic and riparian areas. - 5.
-A project applicant shall offset unavoidable impacts to aquatic areas water resources and their buffer zones that result from his/her their actions by rehabilitating or enhancing streams, ponds, lakes, and riparian areas aquatic and riparian areas.

-- 6. When uses are authorized in degraded streams, ponds, lakes, and riparian areas aquatic and riparian areas, rehabilitation shall return enhance the project area to its natural condition to the maximum extent practicable. - 7.
-Enhancement of streams, ponds, lakes, and riparian areas not associated with any other development proposal may be allowed, if such efforts comply with the streams, ponds, lakes, and riparian area water resource provisions in this Management Plan.
-Enhancement efforts shall be conducted pursuant to a rehabilitation and enhancement plan a written plan consistent with the water resources mitigation plan section in this chapter.
+These policies are not intended to affect or modify treaty-reserved rights and other rights of the four Columbia River treaty tribes. - 2.
+Proposed uses adjacent to streams, ponds, and lakes shall preserve an undisturbed buffer zone that is wide enough to protect aquatic and riparian areas.
+Uses with no practicable alternative that may affect water quality, natural drainage, or wildlife habitat may be allowed in streams, ponds, lakes, and their buffer zones, subject to compliance with guidelines for the protection of scenic, natural, cultural, and recreation resources and the approval criteria in this section. - New uses that are not water-dependent or water-related may be allowed in streams, ponds, lakes, and riparian areas if they are in the public interest and practicable alternatives do not exist. - 4.
+Practicable measures shall be applied to minimize unavoidable impacts to streams, ponds, lakes, and riparian areas. - A project applicant shall offset unavoidable impacts to water resources and their buffer zones that result from their actions by rehabilitating or enhancing streams, ponds, lakes, and riparian areas. - 6.
+When uses are authorized in degraded streams, ponds, lakes, and riparian areas, rehabilitation shall enhance the project area to its natural condition to the maximum extent practicable. - 7.
+Enhancement of streams, ponds, lakes, and riparian areas not associated with any other development proposal may be allowed, if such efforts comply with the water resource provisions in this Management Plan.
+Enhancement efforts shall be conducted pursuant to a written plan consistent with the water resources mitigation plan section in this chapter.

-All enhancement mitigation plans shall be approved by the local government, after consultation with federal and state agencies with jurisdiction over streams, ponds, lakes, and riparian areas.

-8. Project proposals affecting streams shall be coordinated with federal and state agencies that regulate new uses in streams and shall comply with applicable local, state, and federal permitting requirements.
+- 8. All mitigation plans shall be approved by the local government, after consultation with federal and state agencies with jurisdiction over streams, ponds, lakes, and riparian areas. - 9.
+Project proposals affecting streams shall be coordinated with federal and state agencies that regulate new uses in streams and shall comply with applicable local, state, and federal permitting requirements.